 Head Coach - Mitch Charlens

-After 11 years as head coach of the men's basketball team, Mitch Charlens has led the Knights to four Pacific Coast Athletic Conference championships and a CCCAA Final Eight appearance, He's been named PCAC coach of the year four times and was awarded CCCAA Coach of the Year in 2009.
+After 11 years as head coach of the men's basketball team, Mitch Charlens has led the Knights to four Pacific Coast Athletic Conference championships and a CCCAA Final Eight appearance.
+He has reached the 20-win mark four times, including three of the last four seasons when they also advanced to the second round of the post season.
+Charlens has been named PCAC coach of the year four times and was awarded CCCAA Coach of the Year in 2009.

 No problem; Coach Mitch Charlens achieved the state’s best record (28-3) and a final four appearance with Head Coach Rusty Smith at College of the Sequoias in 2003-04, so the SDCC job wasn't too great a challenge for Charlens.

 With a month and a half to field a team, Charlens built a foundation instilling pride, respect, accountability, solid work ethic, and honor into each member of his program.
 In Charlens' first year, the Knights finished with an 18-10 overall record (10-0 at home) and a 12-2 conference record which earned them the 2004-05 Pacific Coast Conference Championship.
 The team also advanced to postseason play where they went on to reach the second round of the state playoffs.
 In addition, the team's success brought upon three All-Conference Player selections and a Coach of the Year for All Sports award in the Pacific Coast Conference for Coach Charlens.